-Biodiversity is a shortened form of two words: biological diversity.
-It refers to the variety and abundance of all life on earth!
+Biodiversity is a shortened form of two words, 'biological' and 'diversity', and refers to the variety and abundance of all life on earth.

 The Wildlife and Development Supplementary Planning Guidance (pdf) shows how biodiversity must be actively considered by all development proposals.